polterguy/polterguy.github.io/plugins/magic.lambda.crypto/index.md

 If somebody tampers with the content between the signing process and the verify process, an exception will be thrown during the verify stage.
 Something you can verify yourself by uncommenting the above **[set-value]** invocation.
-Throwing an exception is a conscious choice, due to the potential security breaches an error in your code might have, creating a false positive if you erronously invert an **[if]** statement.
+Throwing an exception is a conscious choice, due to the potential security breaches an error in your code might have, creating a false positive if you erroneously invert an **[if]** statement.
 Even though this is technically _"using exceptions for control flow"_, it has been a conscious design choice as the library was created, to avoid false positives during the verification process of a signature.